vjovanov/actormig/actor-migration.md

 ### 2. Instantiations

 In Akka actors can be accessed only through the narrow interface named `ActorRef`.
-Instances of `ActorRef` are acquired by instantiating actors only within the special block that is passed to the `actorOf` method of `ActorSystem` object.
-To ease the migration we have added the subset of Akka `ActorRef` and `ActorSystem`.
+Instances of `ActorRef` are acquired by instantiating actors only within the special block that is passed to the `actorOf` method of `MigrationSystem` object.
+To ease the migration we have added the subset of Akka `ActorRef` and `MigrationSystem`.
 Migration to `ActorRef`s will be the next step in migration.
 We will present how to migrate most common patterns of Scala `Actor` instantiation and the we will show how to overcome issues when method signatures of `ActorRef` and `Actor` do not align.

 1. Constructor Call Instantiation